MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 Materialized views always return an up-to-date result of the aggregation query (always fresh).
 [Querying a materialized view](#materialized-views-queries) is more performant than running the aggregation directly over the source table.

 > [!NOTE]
+>
 > * Materialized views have some [limitations](materialized-views-limitations.md), and don't work well for all scenarios.
 Review the [performance considerations](#performance-considerations) before working with the feature.
->
-> * Materialized views are only recommended for specific [use cases](#materialized-views-use-cases).
-Other use cases, that do not require aggregations, can be achieved using [update policies](../updatepolicy.md).
+> * Review the materialized views [use cases](#materialized-views-use-cases) to decide whether materialized views are suitable for you.
+> * Prefer using [update policies](../updatepolicy.md) where appropriate - see [materialized views or update policies?](#materialized-views-or-update-policies) for more details.

 Use the following commands to manage materialized views: